Aniketrajput039/c-programming-project/README.md

 00	01	02
 10	11	12
 20	21	22
-This is well structured in readme.docx read it as well.
+This is well structured in readme.docx readitfirst it as well.

 This above are the positions and the input you need for that particular positon is given, i.e if you want to set ‘x’ at middle position of middle row then enter input 1 and 1.